change-code-io/docs/change-credits/foundations.md

 +++ ERC1155
 Hypercerts adhere to the ERC1155 standard for semi-fungible tokens.
 This mixed standard, existing in the divide between fungible and non-fungible tokens, offers ideal flexibility for the unique requirements of the hypercerts standard.
 +++ ERC20
 ERC20 tokens are fully fungible and well suited for liquidity and open exchange.
-IOUs issued in anticipation of Change Credits themselves are minted as ERC20 tokens to support the emergence of free exchange by holders who may wish to access liquidity.
+IOUs issued in anticipation of Change Credits are minted as ERC20 tokens to support the emergence of free exchange by holders who may wish to access liquidity.
 +++ ERC6551
 Referred to as "token bound accounts" (TBAs), ERC6551 tokens function as a form of smart contract wallet where an account is simultaneously able hold or mint tokens itself and be considered a token (an NFT more specifically) in its own right.
 Change Code leverages TBAs to serve as *treasury accounts* for the receipt of funds into projects and the minting of Change Credits.
 +++